We may earn income from links in this post. Please read this Disclosure for details.

-Located on the corner of Cordoba and Colima, across from a Doc Martens store, this four-storey Art Nouveau building houses a vast collection of everyday objects that form an important part of the identity of Mexico.
+Located on the corner of Cordoba and Colima, this four-storey Art Nouveau building houses a vast collection of everyday objects that form an important part of the identity of Mexico.

 Further south, make a stop at Galería OMR, one of Mexico City’s most important galleries.
 Housed in a soaring skylit industrial space, it has represented celebrated contemporary artists such as Pia Camil, Candida Höfer, Rubén Ortiz Torres and others.